-There are different treatments that can cure early prostate cancer.
-Your doctor and nurse will help you understand what they involve and how they may affect your life.
+Your doctor and nurse will help you understand what these treatments involve and how they may affect your life.
+If possible, you may want to involve a partner or someone close to you in these discussions.
 Making treatment decisions can be difficult, but there is support to help you.
-We have more information in our booklet Making treatment decisions (see page 136).